 As per research, the sales team ignores 80% of leads passed by the marketing team.
 Instead of looking at the same leads, sales teams waste time to dig new leads.
 Those new leads may or may not be qualified leads.
 In this scenario, sales and marketing alignment helps to find qualified leads.
 The sales team will coordinate with the marketing team regarding leads and try to find out the pain point and solution based on the nurturing steps taken by the marketing team.

-Sometimes both the teams feel the workflow is complex.
+Sometimes both teams feel the workflow is complex.
 The sales and marketing alignment solves this problem.
-It helps both teams to work toward the same goal and targeted persona which simplifies the workflow.
+It helps both teams to work toward the same goal and targeted persona, which simplifies the workflow.
 Working in the shared tool and one view dashboard, most of the communications are understandable without downloading the information from one team to another team.

-Important Factors of Sales and Marketing Alignment
+4 Factors of Sales and Marketing Alignment

 Sales and marketing alignment doesn’t happen just like that.
-A few factors are there that help to align both the teams.
+A few factors are there that help to align both teams.

-- Alignment in goals
+Alignment in Goals

 Though the goals of sales and marketing teams should be the same in an organization, in reality, their goals are not aligned with each other.
 The marketing team takes a long time to find and nurture a lead through the lead scoring process.

 If both the teams sync into one goal and can focus on their strategy, it will be more effective for the business.

-- Alignment in understanding
+Alignment in Understanding

 For example, the marketing team researched an account and shared their opinion with the sales team.
 The sales team should equally understand the same account and align with the suggested steps by the marketing team instead of finding other leads separately.
 The sales team should understand the quality of an MQL instead of rejecting it.